schipfer/datapreps/Eurostatdatapreparation.md

+# Fetched Eurostat data preparation

-then binds all data sets together and corrects following points:
+To bind .rds data sets together and to correct following points:
+(R file is updated for 2017 paper, this md not)

 * dates to date format
 * cuts out all EU values (Import to AT from EU28)